pieter-degroote/lab-tests-concepts/US Intl AltGr dead keys (AutoHotkey)/README.md

 - Maori (NZ Aotearoa)
 - Hawaiian
 - Greek Latin
+- Igbo
 - Latvian QWERTY (on Windows 11)
+- or any other layout that is fully based on US QWERTY

 **_Note about the standard base US layout&nbsp;:_**